|

 Children are not supposed to kill other children, and schools are supposed to be safe havens.
 The reality is that most schools are very safe places-- but for those unthinkable instances when kids do kill or plan to kill, schools need to have a plan to respond.

-Now educators are getting some help from the Federal Emergency Management Agency (FEMA), which recently introduced guidelines to help schools develop procedures to respond to all types of disasters, including school violence.
+Now educators can get help from the Federal Emergency Management Agency (FEMA), which introduced guidelines to help schools develop procedures to respond to all types of disasters, including school violence.

 FEMA Offers School Emergency Planning

-The Federal Emergency Management Agency (FEMA) presented guidelines for schools to develop their own school emergency plans at a Department of Education conference in Worcester, Massachusetts, on May 12.
+The Federal Emergency Management Agency (FEMA) presented guidelines for schools to develop their own school emergency plans.

 The multipart guidelines, "School Emergency Planning Concepts," include six primary steps in creating an emergency plan.